automatictester/lambda-test-runner/README.md

 ## Project history

 It all started one day when I was updating my [Packer](https://www.packer.io/) templates for building my Jenkins EC2 slaves.
-I asked myself: "Hold on, why am I doing this?
-Isn't running unit tests a perfect use case for AWS Lambda?".
+I asked myself: *"Hold on, why am I doing this?
+Isn't running unit tests a perfect use case for AWS Lambda?"*.
 I think it is, and this is how it all began - I have started this open source project as an experiment aiming to explore how much AWS Lambda serverless technology can help us test our software.